Sunshine (2007 film): Music and soundtrack

 When the film was mostly complete, director Danny Boyle provided the footage to the band Underworld, who improvised a score.
 Karl Hyde of Underworld was influenced by the music of avant garde composer György Ligeti which had been used in Stanley Kubrick's 2001: A Space Odyssey (1968).
 Lux Aeterna by Ligeti particularly influenced Hyde.
 When Underworld finished recording, the band sent its work to composer John Murphy, who completed the score.
 The final result was a hybrid product of Underworld and Murphy's efforts.
 The band I Am Kloot also contributed to the score with the track "Avenue of Hope".

 Despite high praise for the score from fans of the film, a soundtrack release was significantly delayed.
 This was partly due to "disputes" between the lawyers of Underworld and Fox Searchlight.
 Although not available close to the film's debut, the soundtrack was finally released on iTunes USA on 25 November 2008.

 Release

 Theatrical run

 Sunshine was originally slated for a theatrical release in October 2006, but the release was later changed to March 2007.
 The film was finally set to debut in April 2007.
 Sunshine made its world premiere at Fantasy Filmfest in Bochum, Germany, on 23 March 2007.

 The film was originally slated to be released in the United States in September 2007, but the release date was moved earlier to July 2007.
-Sunshine was released in the United States and Canada at select locations in Los Angeles, New York City, Chicago, San Francisco, Boston, and Toronto on 20 July 2007.
+Sunshine was released in the United States and Canada at select locations in Los Angeles, New York City, Chicago, San Francisco, Boston, and Toronto on 20 July 2007 and then opened wide on July 27.
 Sunshine opened in 10 cinemas in the United States and took US$242,964 over the opening weekend.